Shannen Doherty shares health update: ‘So thankful’

-(WJW) – Shannen Doherty, best known for her roles in “Beverly Hills 90210” and “Charmed,” shared an update on her health on her podcast, saying she is thankful for another Christmas and ready for 2024.
+(WJW) — Shannen Doherty, best known for her roles in “Beverly Hills 90210” and “Charmed,” shared an update on her health on her podcast.
+She said that she is thankful for another Christmas and ready for 2024.

 Doherty was diagnosed with breast cancer in 2015.
 In early 2020, Doherty announced that she was battling a recurrence of breast cancer that had progressed to stage four, calling it “a bitter pill to swallow.”